mgree/smoosh/README.md

 Smoosh is written in a mix of [Lem](https://www.cl.cam.ac.uk/~pes20/lem/) and OCaml, using [libdash](https://github.com/mgree/libdash) to parse shell code.

+# Fetch the submodules

+- Before trying anything, run: `git submodule update --init --recursive`

+If you don't load the git submodules, the libdash and Lem references won't resolve properly.

 # How to build it

 - Run: `docker build -t smoosh .`